-Audit and Risk Committee
+Audit Committee

-Our Audit and Risk Committee is charged with:
+Our Audit Committee is charged with:

-- overseeing the integrity of our financial statements; - reviewing the effectiveness of our internal control over financial reporting; - overseeing our compliance with legal, financial and regulatory requirements; - overseeing the Company's risk assessment and risk management practices; - supervising our relationship with our independent registered public accounting firm, including making decisions with respect to the appointment or removal, fees, scope of audit services, approval of audit and non-audit services and annual evaluation of the audit firm's independence; - monitoring preparation by our management of quarterly and annual financial reports and interim earnings releases and the performance of our internal audit function; - reviewing of Management's Discussion and Analysis of Financial Condition and Results of Operations prior to the filing of our periodic reports with the SEC; - overseeing management's implementation and maintenance of effective systems of internal accounting and disclosure controls, including review of our internal auditing program; - · overseeing and making determinations with respect to our Related Party Transaction policy; and - issuing the Audit and Risk Committee Report in this proxy.
+- overseeing the integrity of our financial statements; - · reviewing the effectiveness of our internal control over financial reporting; - supervising our relationship with our independent registered public accounting firm, including making decisions with respect to the appointment or removal, fees, scope of audit services, approval of audit and non-audit services and annual evaluation of the audit firm's independence; - monitoring preparation by our management of quarterly and annual financial reports and interim earnings releases and the performance of our internal audit function; - reviewing of Management's Discussion and Analysis of Financial Condition and Results of Operations prior to the filing of our periodic reports with the SEC; - overseeing management's implementation and maintenance of effective systems of internal accounting and disclosure controls, including review of our internal auditing program; - overseeing and making determinations with respect to our Related Party Transaction policy; and - issuing the Audit Committee Report in this proxy.

-The Board has determined that each member of the Audit and Risk Committee is independent as defined by the standards of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934.
-The Board also has determined that each member is "financially literate" as defined by the rules of the NYSE and that Mr. Jacobi qualifies as an "audit committee financial expert" as defined in Item 407(d) of Regulation S-K under the Securities Exchange Act of 1934.
-The full text of the Audit and Risk Committee charter is available on the Company's website at www.cca.com (under the "Corporate Governance" section of the Investors page).
-The Audit and Risk Committee was formerly known as the Audit Committee.
-In December 2014, as a result of its regular evaluation of the responsibilities of its committees, our Board amended the responsibilities of the committee in its charter to refine and confirm its leadership role in oversight of our risk assessment and risk management practices and renamed the committee the Audit and Risk Committee to reflect these changes.
+The Board has determined that each member of the Audit Committee is independent as defined by the standards of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934.
+The Board also has determined that each member is "financially literate" as defined by the rules of the NYSE and that Mr. Jacobi and Mr. Prann each are qualified as an "audit committee financial expert" as defined in Item 407(d) of Regulation S-K under the Securities Exchange Act of 1934.
+The full text of the Audit Committee charter is available on the Company's website at www.cca.com (under the "Corporate Governance" section of the Investors page).
+The Audit Committee was formerly known as the Audit and Risk Committee.
+In August 2015, as a result of its regular evaluation of the responsibilities of its committees, our Board amended the responsibilities of the committee in its charter to refine and confirm its leadership role in oversight of audit matters specifically, renamed the committee the Audit Committee to reflect these changes and created a new committee, the Risk Committee, to oversee the coordination of the Board's oversight of risk assessment and management.
+The Risk Committee is further discussed below.